 Usually, it takes about 1 to 2 business days for the completion of the publishing process.

-We all know about the exponential growth of the mobile app economy, and it has made it necessary to have an app for a business.
+We all know about the exponential growth of the mobile app economy backed by some of the best app marketing agencies, and it has made it necessary to have an app for a business.
 However, once your mobile app development process gets completed and you have the package to deliver the users, you need a channel to distribute your app to the potential users.

 Google Play Store remains one of the most preferred app stores where the apps are published.
 Thousands of apps make their way onto the Google App Store.

-Once you publish app on Google Play, your app will reach millions of users within no time.
-So, once your app is ready and is up for the users, you are required to submit app to Play Store.
+Once you publish the app on Google Play, your app will reach millions of users within no time.
+So, once your app is ready and is up for the users, you are required to submit an app to the Play Store.

-There are two tasks that are required to be completed before uploading app to google play store:
+There are two tasks that are required to be completed before uploading the app to the google play store:

-Now, let’s jump to the steps that are required to submit app to Google Play Store.
+Now, let’s jump to the steps that are required to submit the app to Google Play Store.

 Google Play has more than 1 billion monthly active users, which makes it one of the most popular platforms for publishing Android apps.
 This write-up is a step-by-step guide that will explain everything about how to get an app on the Google Play Store.